Filip-Jovetic/Server-User/README.md

 # Server-User

-Server crated based on NodeJS platform using Express library Aplication has ability to send a data, creating a new project on a client's side and deleting certain data
+Server based on NodeJS platform using Express library.
+Appication has ability to send data, to create new profiles on client's side and it can erease existing profiles.

 # Installation